 Can dogs eat peanut butter?
 Yes, they can!
-Not only is peanut butter safe for dogs in moderation, it has several nutritional benefits.
+Not only is it safe for dogs in moderation, it has several nutritional benefits.
 But what your dog might love the most is that it’s super fun to lick up.
 (And you’ll love that they’re entertained!)

 We spoke with Dr. Gary Richter, DVM, owner and medical director of Holistic Veterinary Care in Oakland, California, and founder of Ultimate Pet Nutrition, for tips and advice on how to include peanut butter in your pup’s diet.
 Here’s everything you need to know.

 Health Benefits of Peanut Butter for Dogs

-- It’s an excellent source of protein and healthy fats.
+- Excellent source of protein and healthy fats.

-- It contains vitamin B6 and niacin, vital nutrients that support your dog’s enzyme function, red blood cell and nervous system function, glucose generation and immune response, among other benefits.
+- Contains vitamin B6 and niacin, vital nutrients that support your dog’s enzyme function, red blood cell and nervous system function, glucose generation and immune response, among other benefits.

-- Peanut butter also contains vitamin E, which is essential for healthy eyes and muscles.
+- Contains vitamin E, which is essential for healthy eyes and muscles.

 Risks of Feeding Peanut Butter to Your Dog